 Individuals and organizations often donate resources (equipment, supplies, materials, or labor) to assist with response activities.
-FEMA does not provide PA funding for donated resources; however, the applicant may use the value of donated resources to offset the non-federal share of its eligible Emergency Work projects and Direct Federal Assistance.
+FEMA does not provide PA funding for donated resources; however, the applicant may use the value of donated resources to offset the nonfederal share of its eligible Emergency Work projects and Direct Federal Assistance.

-For more information of Donated Resources refer to the most recent version of the PAPPG available here: https://www.fema.gov/media-library/assets/documents/111781.

-6. Section 324 Management Costs
+- For more information on Donated Resources refer to the most recent version of the PAPPG available here: www.fema.gov/assistance/public/policy-guidance-fact-sheets. - 6.
+Section 324 Management Costs